juanitacorrea/SoftwareDesignGroup23/README.md

 - Client Profile Management (after client registers they should login first to complete profile)
 - Fuel Quote Form with Pricing module (Once user enters all required information pricing module calculates the rate provides total cost)
 - Fuel Quote History
+adding a line to see if the push works ~ Murtaza